followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 21. Add any maps you want to play from this repository by dropping them into the `srcds\cstrike\maps` directory: https://github.com/OuiSURF/Surf_Maps

 22. Run the shortcut as admin, and your server should start!
 You can join the server by moving to the Local/LAN tab of your in-game server browser.
+Note: You should open CSS before running the server, because Steam thinks that you are already running the game otherwise.

 24. Type `!map mapname` in chat to change maps.
 - Type !god in chat to remove fall damage.
 If you die you can type !respawn.